Model-free controlled variable selection via data splitting: Numerical studies

-To further investigate the efficiency of our MFSDA procedure in high-dimensional setting against different covariate dimension $p$, covariate correlation $\rho$, and signal number $p_1$, the corresponding FDR and TPR are reported in Figure \ref{highdim-prhom-mixed}.
-The FDR of MFSDA is robust in an acceptable range of the target level no matter the dimension, correlation, and signal number varied.
-Our MFSDA always achieves the most powerful TPR than other competitors except for IM-SIR2 since IM-SIR2 can not make a fair error rate control.
-The practical performance between MFSDA and MX-Knockoff is quite different.
-It is seen that although controlling the FDR below the target level with larger $p_1$ in Figure \ref{highdim-prhom-mixed}, MX-Knockoff suffers from a larger power loss as signal number $p_1$ and correlation $\rho$ increases.
-Additional numerical results with normal covariate distribution can be founded in the Supplementary Material Figure \ref{highdim-prhom-norm}.
-Figure \ref{highdim-prhom-norm} shows that the FDR of MX-Knockoff controls quite well as MFSDA under normal distribution with different $p$, $\rho$, and $p_1$, but there also exists a power gap to our proposed MFSDA.
+To further investigate the efficiency of our MFSDS procedure in high-dimensional settings against different covariate dimension $p$, the signal number $p_1$, covariate correlation $\rho$, and signal strength $a$, we report the corresponding FDR and TPR in Figure \ref{Fig:highdim-mixed}.
+The FDR of MFSDS remains robust in an acceptable range of the target level no matter the dimension, signal number, correlation, and signal strength varied.
+Our MFSDS consistently achieves the most powerful TPR than other competitors except for IM-SIR2 since IM-SIR2 can not make a fair error rate control.
+The practical performance between MFSDS and MX-Knockoff is quite different.
+It is clear that although controlling the FDR below the target level with larger $p_1$ in Figure \ref{Fig:highdim-mixed}, MX-Knockoff suffers from a larger power loss as the signal number $p_1$ and correlation $\rho$ increases.
+Additional numerical results with normal covariate distribution can be found in the Supplementary Material Figure \ref{highdim-prhom-norm}.
+Figure \ref{highdim-prhom-norm} shows that the FDR of MX-Knockoff controls quite well as MFSDS under normal distribution with various combinations $p$, $p_1$, $\rho$, and $a$, but still a significant power gap compared to our proposed MFSDS.